cloudControl/documentation/Platform documentation.md

 # the file contains a JSON string, decode it and return an associative array
 $creds = json_decode($string, true);

-# now use the $creds array to configure your app e.g.
+# now use the $creds array to configure your app e.g.:
 $MYSQL_HOSTNAME = $creds['MYSQLS']['MYSQLS_HOSTNAME'];

 ?>